 To help you grasp these definitions, here are some illustrative examples:

 A researcher wants to test the effectiveness of a new teaching method.
-They randomly assign students to two groups: one receiving the new method and the other receiving the traditional method.
+They randomly assign students to two groups: one that receives the latest method and the other that gets the traditional method.
 At the end of the semester, they compare the test scores of the two groups using a t-test.

 In this example of experimental quantitative research, the researcher manipulates an independent variable (teaching method) to observe its effect on a dependent variable (test scores).